EthanHolman/coup-game/README.md

 `{event: chooseAction, user: someName, data: { action: assassinate, target: anotherName }`

+If the action is "Income", it is processed immediately, since that action is not blockable and doesn't target another player.

 Game is now waiting for one of the following events: [confirmAction, challenge, or block]:

 - confirmAction: executes `currentEvent`